IGS/FADU/docs/index.md

 ## NOTE on versions

 FADU v1.7 and earlier will not work with Julia v1.4.2 and has different package requirements.
-If using one of those versions, please use the recommended version of Julia and recommended packages listed
+If using one of those versions, please use the recommended version of Julia and recommended packages listed on the README of that particular release.

 ## OS Requirements